Friends of Aileu is the friendship relationship between:

 Friends of Aileu Community Committee

-The Friends of Aileu Community Committee helps inform the decision-making of Merri-bek City Council and Hume City Council regarding the friendship relationship by providing opportunities for community input and through regular feedback to the two councils.
+The Friends of Aileu Community Committee, a joint working group of Merri-bek City Council and Hume City Council, helps inform the two councils regarding the friendship relationship by providing opportunities for community input and through regular feedback to the two councils.

 Regular meetings are held bi-monthly.
 Meetings will be scheduled in advance and agendas circulated at least one week prior to the meeting.